redhat-exd-rebuilds/estuary-updater/README.md

 Estuary Updater is a micro-service that updates the Neo4j graph database used by Estuary in real-time by reading and processing messages from the UMB.

+## Dependency Management

+To manage dependencies, this project uses [pip-tools](https://github.com/jazzband/pip-tools) so that the production dependencies are pinned and the hashes of the dependencies are verified during installation.

+The unpinned dependencies are recorded in **setup.py**, and to generate the **requirements.txt** file, run `make pin_dependencies`.
+This is only necessary when modifying one of the __*requirements.in__ files.
+To upgrade a package, use the `-P` argument of the `pip-compile` command.

+When installing the dependencies in a production environment, run `pip install --require-hashes -r requirements.txt`.
+Alternatively, you may use `pip-sync requirements.txt`, which will make sure your virtualenv only has the packages listed in **requirements.txt**.

 ## Run the Unit Tests

 Since the unit tests require a running Neo4j instance, the tests are run in Docker containers using